From Stonethwaite up the Stonethwaite Valley

 Spot the tents.
 I counted thirteen!
 Admittedly its much easier when looking at the full size photo.

-Time to get going again.
+Anyway, time to get going again.
 I soon reached the shelter at Esk Hause where it was ever so slightly more windy!
 Oh dear.
 This wasn’t a good sign.

 Allen Crags is a short climb off to the right from here and I soon reached the grassy area under its summit.
 Despite only seeing this area from a distance the year before I was right: its a great place to pitch a tent … when its not quite so windy.
 This ridge is very exposed to the north-west which is where the chilly wind was coming from.
 Time for Plan B.